 The Highway Department had some restructuring with Scott Riley becoming the Town Mechanic for Ossipee.
 This has saved the Town over \$35,000 in labor cost with Scott maintaining all Town vehicles including the Police Cruisers, Highway Vehicles, Recreation Department Vehicle, and Zoning Vehicle.
 Scott has also undercoated all town vehicles to help prepare our equipment for New Hampshire's harsh winters.
-Tracy Waterhouse has transformed to the Water and Score Department on d ferred to the Water and Sewer Department and is doing a great job.
+Tracy Waterhouse has transferred to the Water and Sewer Department and is doing a great job.
 We welcome Justin Eldridge, who was hired in December to replace Tracy on the Highway Department.